Unlocking the Power of Zero: Understanding the Value of 0 in 302

 -

 Additive Identity: Zero is the additive identity.
-This means that adding zero to any number leaves that number unchanged (a + 0 = a).
+So in practice, adding zero to any number leaves that number unchanged (a + 0 = a).
 This seemingly simple property is fundamental to arithmetic.

 -